 Crown falls off.
 Occasionally crowns fall off.
 This is because of an inappropriate fit or a lack of cement.
 If this occurs, call your dentist’s office instantly.
-He or she will give you certain guidelines on the best ways to look after your tooth and crown till you can be seen by Dr. Boatman.
-Dr. Boatman may be able to re-cement your crown in position; if not, a new crown will need to be made.
+He or she will give you certain guidelines on the best ways to look after your tooth and crown till you can be seen by Dr. Boatman or Dr. Spencer.
+They may be able to re-cement your crown in position; if not, a new crown will need to be made.

 Allergic response.
 Because the metals utilized to make crowns are a mixture of metals, an allergic reaction to the metals or porcelain made use of in crowns can take place.
 However, this is extremely unusual.

 Onlays and 3/4 crowns are crowns that don’t incorporate as much of the underlying tooth as standard crowns.
 Traditional crowns cover the entire tooth.

 How long do dental crowns last?